bharathGitUser/bharathgituser.github.io/_pages/about.md

 ---

 Thanks for stopping by!
-I am an applied researcher working on topics that will hopefully achieve what in my humble opinion is the holy trinity: production deployments, top-tier conference papers and open-source contributions.
+I am an applied researcher working on topics that will hopefully achieve the trinity of production deployments, top-tier conference papers and open-source contributions.
 My interests span the following areas (in no particular order):
 * Software-defined network control of both the core and RAN
 * Application verticals like video, augmented reality, drones etc, that can leverage fine-grained control of the 5G/LTE RAN
 * Large-scale distributed systems and storage